Exporting dairy products to the European Union

 Note:There is no maximum number of failed samples that would determine when a product should be excluded from export to the EU; however, there is an expectation that if the corrective action to reduce TPC or BMCC is not effective the milk should be excluded from EU production.

-If during audit it is found you are not complying with EU requirements for BMCC and TPC, or there are no records available to verify export eligibility, your EU listing will be suspended or cancelled.
+If during a regulatory audit it is found you are not complying with EU requirements for BMCC and TPC, or there are no records available to verify export eligibility, your EU listing may be suspended or cancelled.

 Water testing requirements